Prime Minister Netanyahu Attacks Israel's Justice System as His Corruption Trial Begins

 Netanyahu faces charges of fraud, breach of trust and accepting bribes in a series of corruption cases stemming from ties to wealthy friends.
 He is accused of accepting lavish gifts and offering to grant favors to powerful media moguls in exchange for favorable coverage of him and his family.
 He denies the charges, which come after years of scandals swirling around the family.

-When he arrived at the courthouse, Netanyahu revived his claims that he is the victim of a deep state-type conspiracy by media, police, prosecutors and judges out to oust him.

-“The objective is to depose a strong, right-wing prime minister, and thus remove the nationalist camp from the leadership of the country for many years,” he told reporters in the lobby.

-Netanyahu entered the Jerusalem courtroom wearing a blue surgical mask, in line with public health restriction due to the coronavirus pandemic.
-He stood and talked to his lawyer and attorneys for other defendants, refusing to sit until TV cameras left the room.
+Netanyahu entered the Jerusalem courtroom wearing a blue surgical mask, following public health restrictions due to the coronavirus pandemic.
+He refused to sit until TV cameras left the room, and remained in the front row throughout the session.

-As the proceedings began, the lawyers and judges also wore masks, with the three-judge panel sitting behind a glass divider.
-In a hint of what could lie ahead, his lawyers said they would need two to three months to respond to the arraignment, and said they needed additional funds to add to their defense’s legal team.
+During the proceedings, the lawyers and judges also wore masks, with the three-judge panel sitting behind a glass divider.
+In a hint of what could lie ahead, his lawyer said the defense would need several months to study the hundreds of reams of evidence and to build its legal team.

-Netanyahu sat silently and did not speak during the one-hour session, rising just once, briefly, to confirm he understood the charges.
+Netanyahu did not speak during the one-hour session, rising just once to confirm he understood the charges.
 He will not be required to attend future hearings during a case that legal analysts expect to stretch over several years.
-Throughout the proceedings, the loud chants of his supporters could be heard in the courtroom.
+The next hearing was scheduled for July 19.

 Before the session, Netanyahu said police and prosecutors had conspired to “tailor” a case against him, and said the evidence was “contaminated” and exaggerated.
 He called for the court proceedings to be broadcast live on TV to ensure “full transparency.”

-“While the media continues to deal with nonsense, with these false, trumped up cases, I will continue to lead the state of Israel and deal with issues that really matter to you,” he said, including to resuscitate the economy, and “continue to save the lives of thousands of Israelis ahead of the possibility of a second wave of coronavirus.”
+“While the media continues to deal with nonsense, with these false, trumped up cases, I will continue to lead the state of Israel and deal with issues that really matter to you,” he said, including to resuscitate the economy and prepare for a possible second wave of the coronavirus.

-Critics have said that Netanyahu’s arguments have undermined Israel’s court system and risk deeper damage to the country’s democratic institutions.
+Netanyahu is not the first prime minister to go on trial.
+His predecessor, Ehud Olmert, went to prison for corruption but resigned long before the trial.

-Netanyahu’s fitness for office was the key issue in three inconclusive elections over the past year.
-After vowing never to sit with an indicted prime minister, Netanyahu’s challenger, Benny Gantz, agreed in March to form a power-sharing coalition with his rival.
+Netanyahu’s fitness for office was the key issue in the three deadlocked elections over the past year.
+After vowing never to sit with an indicted prime minister, Netanyahu’s challenger, Benny Gantz, agreed in March to form a power-sharing coalition with his rival, in part to prevent another election.

-In a tweet, Gantz said he was sure Netanyahu will receive a fair trial.
+Gantz, who has made the defense of the legal system one his hallmarks, said he was sure Netanyahu would receive a fair trial.

-“I repeat and emphasize that my colleagues and I have full faith in the justice system and law enforcement,” he said.
+“I repeat and emphasize that my colleagues and I have full faith in the justice system and law enforcement,” he tweeted.

-Netanyahu was forced to attend Sunday’s hearing at the Jerusalem district court, after his request to have his lawyers represent him instead was rejected.

-The dramatic scene came just days after the long-serving leader swore in his new government, breaking more than a year of political stalemate following three inconclusive elections.
+Their new government was sworn in just last week for Netanyahu’s four consecutive term.
 Netanyahu held his first Cabinet meeting with the new government just hours before heading to court.
-Neither he nor any of his ministers addressed the looming trial but the country’s outgoing religious affairs minister wished Netanyahu that “God will bring the truth out” at his trial.
+Neither he nor any of his ministers addressed the looming trial.

-Netanyahu and his allies have spent months lashing out the country’s law enforcement system, and the charges against him have deeply divided the nation.
+Netanyahu and his allies have spent months lashing out at the law enforcement system, and a new round of attacks could test the new government.

-Ahead of the trial, two sets of protests and counter-protests gathered outside the courthouse and the prime minister’s official residence in Jerusalem.
-Dozens of Netanyahu supporters outside the court in east Jerusalem wore masks with the prime minister’s face and held posters lambasting the attorney general who indicted him.
+Dozens of Netanyahu supporters outside the court in east Jerusalem wore masks and T-shirts depicting Netanyahu as a martyr and held posters lambasting the attorney general who indicted him.

 “We won’t allow an image of Netanyahu being humiliated,” said Ran Carmi Buzaglo, one of the protesters.
 “The only reason that they forced him to come here, even though the law allows him to be absent, is to show an image of him in the defendant’s chair.”